-After the success of the first series Toy Biz Iron Man followed the same formula as Series One.
+After the success of the first series Toy Biz Iron Man followed the same formula as Series One with series Two.
 There were 3 Iron Man amour variants, three villains and one unarmored ally.
 Initially the villains and Hawkeye were scarce, probably due to scalpers.
 Also, because the non-armored characters did not sell so well in the first series there were less per case and because of this it was the Iron Man figures that became peg warmers in this series.

 • Hologram Armor with “Power Missile Launcher”

 • Whirlwind with “Whirling Battle Action”

 • Modok with “Energy Brain Blasts”